What is FM: Frequency Modulation Tutorial

 It has already been mentioned that FM can give a better signal to noise ratio than AM when wide bandwidths are used.
 The amplitude noise can be removed by limiting the signal to remove it.
 In fact the greater the deviation the better the noise performance.
 When comparing an AM signal to an FM one an improvement equal to 3 D2 is obtained where D is the deviation ratio.

-An additional improvement in signal to noise ratio can be achieved if the audio signal is pre-emphasised.
+When using frequency modulation, an additional improvement in signal to noise ratio can be achieved if the audio signal is pre-emphasised.
 To achieve this the lower level high frequency sounds are amplified to a greater degree than the lower frequency sounds before they are transmitted.
 Once at the receiver the signals are passed through a network with the opposite effect to restore a flat frequency response.

 To achieve the pre-emphasis the signal is passed through a capacitor-resistor (CR) network.
 At frequencies above the cut-off frequency the signal increases in level by 6 dB per octave.
 Similarly at the receiver the response falls by the same amount.